-By Liz DiLullo Brown, Little League Vice President of Marketing and Communications
+By Liz DiLullo Brown, Little League Senior Vice President and Chief Marketing Officer

 The concept of “Silent Saturdays” is an annual focus on my kids’ youth soccer calendar.
 It’s typically a day on the schedule that is highly promoted to parents and coaches.
 The idea is for parents to sit on the sidelines and watch the game.
 And to let the children playing on the field participate free of commentary.
 No cheers, no encouragement, and, most importantly, no coaching.